htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   failed, etc.) to the job ad immediately at startup.
   :jira:`968`

+- Fixed a bug in the parallel universe that caused the *condor_schedd* to crash with partitionable slots.
+  :jira:`986`

 - Fixed a bug in the startd drain command in the Python bindings that prevented it from working with zero arguments.
   :jira:`936`